Ozzie Albies Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.
+- The 9.6 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in MLB.

-- The Phillies' 4.58 team ERA ranks 23rd among all league pitching staffs.
+- The Phillies have the 24th-ranked team ERA across all league pitching staffs (4.66).

-- The Phillies give up the sixth-fewest home runs in baseball (48 total, one per game).
+- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (51 total, one per game).

-- Nola (4-3) gets the starting nod for the Phillies in his 11th start of the season.
-He's put together a 4.31 ERA in 62 2/3 innings pitched, with 53 strikeouts.
+- The Phillies will send Walker (3-2) to the mound to make his 11th start of the season.
+He is 3-2 with a 5.79 ERA and 42 strikeouts through 46 2/3 innings pitched.

-- His last appearance was on Saturday against the Chicago Cubs, when the right-hander threw seven innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance was on Sunday against the Chicago Cubs, when the right-hander went 5 1/3 scoreless innings while allowing two hits.

+- The 30-year-old has an ERA of 5.79, with 8.1 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.